-Trust in Trump being tested
+Trump's problem with truth

 Democratic presidential nominee Hillary Clinton argued that Trump's volatile temperament meant he could not be trusted with the nuclear codes -- and she won the popular vote.

-But Trump got sufficient voters to buy into his narrative that "Crooked Hillary" could not be trusted -- and won the electoral college and the White House.
+But Trump got sufficient voters to buy into his narrative that "Crooked Hillary" could not be trusted -- and won the Electoral College and the White House.

 But it will take more than a rebuff from the FBI to test Trump's bond with his loyal supporters.